-7.1.8.2.
+8.1.8.2.
 Multiple 12V PICPWR Connectors Powering a Peripheral Subsystem

-Figure 16 shows two 12V PICPWR connectors on the HPM powering a single peripheral subsystem to support the large power requirements of a single peripheral subsystem.
+Figure 18 shows two 12V PICPWR connectors on the HPM powering a single peripheral subsystem to support the large power requirements of a single peripheral subsystem.
 It is strongly recommended that HPM, cable, and peripheral designs balance current flow through both PICPWR connectors in applications with shared sources or loads to prevent overloading one of the two current paths.

-Figure 16: Multiple 12V PICPWR Connectors Powering a Single Peripheral Subsystem
+Figure 18: Multiple 12V PICPWR Connectors Powering a Single Peripheral Subsystem

-7.1.8.3.
+8.1.8.3.
 12V PICPWR Implementation in a PSU PDB Topology

-In Figure 17, PSUs on a PDB provide power to the HPM through 12V PICPWR connectors.
-The HPM and the PSUs communicate all real-time control and status through the 12V PICPWR sideband and/or PDB management pins described in section 1.1.1.
+In Figure 19, PSUs on a PDB provide power to the HPM through 12V PICPWR connectors.
+The HPM and the PSUs communicate all real-time control and status through the 12V PICPWR sideband and/or PDB management pins described in section 8.1.9.
 PDB Management PMBus pins provide a mechanism for PMBus messages between the HPM and PSUs.
-Note that analog signals, including a cable presence detection signal, are cabled from the PDB to the HPM through the analog signal connector as described in.

-Figure 17: Power Supplies through PDB
+Figure 19: Power Supplies through a PDB

-7.1.9.
+8.1.9.
 PDB Management Connector